-1. One or more Rational interval clocks, provided they are consistent with each other, see section 16.7.5.

-[For example, assume "y = subSample(u)", and Clock(1,10) is associated to "u" and Clock(2,10) is associated with "y", then this is correct, but it would be an error if "y" is associated to a Clock(1,3).

-- 2. Exactly one Real interval clock.
+- 1. One or more Rational interval clocks, provided they are consistent with each other, see section 16.7.5. - [For example, assume "y = subSample(u)", and Clock(1,10) is associated to "u" and Clock(2,10) is associated with "y", then this is correct, but it would be an error if "y" is associated to a Clock(1,3). - 2.
+Exactly one Real interval clock.
 [Assume "Clock c = Clock(2.5)", then variables in the same base partition can be associated multiple times with "c" but not multiple times with "Clock(2.5)"] - 3.
-Exactly one Boolean clock. - 4.
-A default clock, if neither a Real interval, nor a Rational interval nor a Boolean clock is associated with a base partition.
+Exactly one Event clock. - 4.
+A default clock, if neither a Real interval, nor a Rational interval nor an Event clock is associated with a base partition.
 In this case the default clock is associated with the fastest sub-clock partition.
 [Typically, a tool will use Clock(1.0) as a default clock and will raise a warning, that it selected a default clock.]

 Clock variables can be used in a restricted form of expressions.
-Generally, every expression containing clock variables must have parametric variability [in order that clock analysis can be performed when translating a model.].
+Generally, every expression switching between clock variables must have parametric variability [in order that clock analysis can be performed when translating a model.].
+Thus subscripts on Clock-variables and conditions of if-then-else switching between Clock-variables must be parameter expressions, and there are similar restrictions for sub-clock conversion operators section 16.5.2.
 Otherwise, the following expressions are allowed:

-- Declaring arrays of clocks [Example: Clock c1[3] ={Clock(1), Clock(2), Clock(3)}] - Array constructors of clocks: {}, [], cat(...). - Array access of clocks [Example: sample(u, c1[2])]
+• Declaring arrays of clocks [Example: Clock c1[3] ={Clock(1), Clock(2), Clock(3)}]

-- Equality of clocks [Example: c1 = c2]. - If-expressions of clocks in equations [Example: Clock c2 = if f>0 then subSample(c1, f)elseif f<0 then superSample(c1, f)else c1]. - Clock variables can be declared in models, blocks, connectors, and records,.
+- Array constructors of clocks: {}, [], cat(...). - Array access of clocks [Example: sample(u, c1[2])] - Equality of clocks [Example: c1 = c2]. - If-expressions of clocks in equations [Example: Clock c2 = if f>0 then subSample(c1, f)elseif f<0 then superSample(c1, f)else c1]. - Clock variables can be declared in models, blocks, connectors, and records,.
 A Clock variable can be declared with the prefixes input, output, inner, outer, but not with the prefixes flow, stream, discrete, parameter, or constant [Example: connector ClockInput = input Clock;]